What it Means to Name a Mineral

 Just a decade ago, Earth’s most plentiful mineral did not have a name.
 Not a good one, anyway.
 In fact, it wasn’t officially a mineral at all.

 The material that makes up the majority of the planet’s lower mantle, the layer just above the core, had the formal scientific designation of magnesium silicate perovskite.
 It had a chemical formula, MgSiO3.
-But it did not have a simple name that rolled off the tongue, like quartz, topaz, or diamond, the stalwarts of mineralogy.
+But it did not have a simple name that rolled off the tongue—not like stalwarts of mineralogy such as quartz, topaz, or diamond.

 Chalk it up to a technicality.
 For a mineral to be officially recognized in the modern era, its discoverers must prove its existence, verify its chemical makeup, and identify its three-dimensional crystalline structure.
 And, crucially, they must provide a naturally occurring sample of the stuff.
 That is no easy task when a mineral mostly lives deep down in the earth, says Paul Asimow (PhD ’97), the Eleanor and John R. McMillan Professor of Geology and Geochemistry at Caltech.